esp-rs/xtensa-atomic-emulation-trap/README.md

 - `offset` - optional offset to add to the address in the source register

 We deference the `source address` + `offset` to find the current value and compare it to the stored value inside our `SCOMPARE1` virtual register.
 If they are equal, the new target value is written to memory at the `source address` + `offset`.
 Regardless of whether the new value is written the old value is always written back into the target register.

+## Usage with xtensa_lx_rt

+An example of how to use this crate with xtensa-lx-rt can be found in [v0.3.1](https://github.com/esp-rs/xtensa-atomic-emulation-trap/tree/5b90a6073a2ed971915856652cf0ff1cdff112d0).

 ## I get linker errors when I build for debug